Prosecutor drops groping charge against former NY Gov. Cuomo

 ALBANY, N.Y.
-(AP) — Albany’s top prosecutor said Tuesday he is dropping a criminal charge accusing former New York Gov. Andrew Cuomo of fondling an aide.
+(AP) — Former New York Gov. Andrew Cuomo won’t face criminal prosecution over an allegation that he fondled an aide, after a prosecutor said Tuesday he was dropping the case because he couldn’t prove it.

-Albany County District Attorney David Soares’ decision comes three days before the Democratic ex-governor was due to answer the misdemeanor charge in court.
+Three days before the Democratic ex-governor was due to answer the misdemeanor charge in court, Albany County District Attorney David Soares said he was asking that a criminal complaint that the county sheriff filed in October be dismissed.

-“While we found the complainant in this case cooperative and credible, after review of all the available evidence, we have concluded that we cannot meet our burden at trial,” Soares said in a statement.
-He said he was “deeply troubled” by the allegation but was requesting that a complaint that the county sheriff filed in October be dismissed.
+“While we found the complainant in this case cooperative and credible, after review of all the available evidence, we have concluded that we cannot meet our burden at trial,” Soares said in a statement, adding that he was “deeply troubled” by the allegation.

-The criminal complaint accused Cuomo of forcible touching.
-Soares had suggested the complaint was problematic.
+Soares, a Democrat, had previously suggested that the forcible touching complaint was problematic.

+“While many have an opinion regarding the allegations against the former governor, the Albany County DA’s Office is the only one who has a burden to prove the elements of a crime beyond a reasonable doubt,” Soares said Monday.

+Cuomo, who has vehemently denied the allegation, had no immediate comment on the development.
+It was first reported by The Times-Union of Albany.

-The sheriff’s complaint did not name the woman, but she has identified herself as Brittany Commisso.
+The complaint did not name the woman, but she has identified herself as Brittany Commisso.
 She was one of Cuomo’s executive assistants before he resigned amid sexual misconduct allegations in August.

 Commisso “had no control over the filing or prosecution of criminal charges.
 She had no authority or voice in those decisions,” her lawyer, Brian Premo, said in a statement Monday.